Tunisia votes in first free municipal elections - Journal du Cameroun

 Voters will elect municipal counsellors who in turn will elect mayors by mid-June.

-Experts predict Tunisia’s two political heavyweights — the Islamist Ennahda movement and the secular Nidaa Tounes party — will come out on top in nearly every district.
+Experts predict Tunisia’s two political heavyweights — Ghannouchi’s Ennahdha movement and the secular Nidaa Tounes party founded by Essebsi — will come out on top in nearly every district.

-But there remains some hopes that the polls, the first in four years, will see a new generation elected into office.
+But there remains some hope that the polls will see a new generation elected into office.

 The municipal polls will be followed by legislative and presidential votes in 2019.